The Australian official talks Lions, lifts and league

 A former scrum-half, Nic Berry spent nearly a decade playing professional rugby, first for the Reds in Super Rugby and then for Racing 92 and Wasps in Europe.

 He was forced to retire in 2012, aged 28, following a series of concussion and subsequently made the switch to refereeing.

-He is also part of the refereeing panel for the British & Irish Lions 2021 series against South Africa.
-He will have the whistle for the first Test and then be an assistant for the second two matches, with Ben O’Keeffe and Mathieu Raynal refereeing those.
+He was a part of the refereeing panel for the British & Irish Lions 2021 series against South Africa.
+He had the whistle for the first Test and then was an assistant for the second two matches, with Ben O’Keeffe and Mathieu Raynal refereeing those.